thexhs/pansym_foil_parser/ou_parser/Readme.md

 get_Cp() - return list of float - X,Y,Z coordinates and Cp value for selected section

 XLSX_Cp_Dump() - write all sections data for selected AoA in Excel *.xslx file

+Split_IN.ipynb

+Read_file() - return file content as list of string

+Read_block() - return List of string contain sub-block starting at prescribed line, define type of sub-block and call necessary reading function

+Control_Line() - return a list of int with control numbers from string passed in

+Read_Airfoil() - calculate linecount via control line and return block content as list of string Read_Body()
+Read_Wing()
+Read_Nacelle()
+Read_Jet()